SukhbirSinghKhalsa/Database-Learnings-Practise/README.md

 #-----------------LOGICAL OPERATORS

 #AND OPERATOR
-SELECT col FROM table_name WHERE year-of-passing = 2022 AND stream ="Engineering";
+\nSELECT col FROM table_name WHERE year-of-passing = 2022 AND stream ="Engineering";

 #OR OPERATOR
 SELECT col FROM table_name WHERE year-of-passing = 2022 OR experience >= "1 year";